 Our advice is to perform technical audits like this on a regular basis – at least quarterly, if not monthly.
 That way, your marketing team will know about potential issues sooner and can deal with them before they affect patient experience.

-Next up, run through the list of questions to determine and improve E-A-T.
+Run through the list of questions to determine and improve E-A-T.

 If you don’t know, E-A-T is a major factor that Google uses to evaluate content and determine how highly that content should rank.